-Keep an eye out for team members who are successful in their roles, closely watch what they do and observe their behaviours.
+Watch closely what successful people do in their roles and observe their behaviours.
 Are these things that you could learn?
 See if you can spend some time shadowing high performing staff to observe their style or find a mentor.

 Update your social media

 Update your employment information on LinkedIn and start following your new company.
 Add contacts to LinkedIn as you begin to build relationships and meet new people.

 After the initial excitement of receiving a job offer, it can be quite common for some doubts to creep in: “What if I can’t do the job?” or “Why did they pick me?”
 Talk to your manager about areas you would like to develop to address any knowledge or skills gaps.
 There will always be new things to learn in any job, no matter how experienced you are.